zstackio/zstackio.github.io/installation/index.md

     <li>Install ZStack don't need to connect to the external network and configure yum source, you can achieve to install ZStack offline.</li>
     <li>Provide four installation modes: Enterprise management node mode, community management node mode, computing node mode, expert mode.
 The user can choose according to the demand. </li>
     <li>Cancel the eth setting.
 Using the system default NIC naming rules. </li>
-    <li>Default options: DATE & TIME is East Asia, LANGUAGE is English and KEYBOARD is English (US). </li>
   </ul>
 </div>